LaDirth/ladirth.github.io/content/tips.md

 ---
-title: "Troubleshooting"
+title: "Tips"
-url: '/troubleshooting'
+url: '/tips'
 date: 2025-05-31T22:39:33-04:00
 draft: true
+type: page
 ---

-Troubleshooting hives, issues, and other bits to remind myself.
+Tips and other things I don't want to forget.

 * *7/10* rule: When a a super has 7 of 10 (in a 10 frame) full, it is time to add a new super.